isomerpages/moh-upec/_our-work/Community Responsiveness/FAQs on CPR and AED.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>A:</strong> Yes!
 The steps to use the AED are the same.
 Our priority
-is to increase the chances of survival in any cardiac arrest victim.
-There are no scientific papers supporting the result that AED causes more harm when used on a pregnant victim.</p>
+is to increase the chances of survival for any cardiac arrest victim.
+No scientific papers were found to support the result that AED causes more harm when used on a pregnant victim.</p>
 </div>
 </details>
 <details class="isomer-details">